stenvala/aws-cdk-legos/g3-polyglot-monolith-microservice-ui-jwt-auth/README.md

   - Change salt for signing JWT
 - Graphical user interface to try the thing with browser (ui)

+To get started add a key ´/Key/AmisAuth/Secret´ to parameter store.
+Add a uuid to value.

 ![plot](../sketches/amis.png)

 ## Commands